microsoft/omi/README.md

 NoTLSv1_0          | When `true`, the TLSv1.0 protocol is disabled
 NoTLSv1_1          | When `true`, and if available on the platform, the TLSv1.1 protocol is disabled NoTLSv1_2          | When `true`, and if available on the platform, the TLSv1.2 protocol is disabled sslciphersuite     | The prioritized list of allowed SSL/TLS ciphers.
-For example, set `sslciphersuite=ALL:!SSLv2:!SSLv3:!TLSv1:!RC4-MD5:!RC4-SHA:!SEED-SHA` in `/etc/opt/omi/conf/omiserver.conf` to disable all SSLv2,SSLv3,TLSv1 ciphers and 3 weak ciphers: RC4-MD5,RC4-SHA,SEED-SHA; then run `sudo /opt/omi/bin/service_control restart` to take effect, for more information, check `man ciphers` or search internet with `openssl man ciphers`
+For example, set ## The prioritized list of allowed SSL/TLS `sslciphersuite=ALL:!SSLv2:!SSLv3:!TLSv1:!TLSv0:!CBC:!RC4-MD5:!RC4-SHA:!SEED-SHA` in `/etc/opt/omi/conf/omiserver.conf` to disable all SSLv2,SSLv3,TLSv1,TLSv0 ciphers and other weak ciphers: ##CBC,RC4-MD5,RC4-SHA,SEED-SHA; then run `sudo /opt/omi/bin/service_control restart` to take effect, for more information, check `man ciphers` or search internet with `openssl man ciphers`

 ### Configuring OMI Client